duckling747/bibcrunch/README.md

 ## Running it
 Running the project should be familiar to anyone with experience in Flask and Python.
 For example, one simple way to do it in Debian 11 is: `FLASK_APP=bibcrunch.py flask run`.
+Just make sure you have installed the requirements, found in the requirements.txt file.

 ## Heroku
 The project is deployed in Heroku at [https://bibcrunch.herokuapp.com/](https://bibcrunch.herokuapp.com/).